NYU-RTS/rag-forc-2025/presentation/slides.md

 # Hands-on session

 - Perform RAG on a dataset relevant to you
-- Or extend the tutorial example with a relevance check by updating the prompt or using a different LLM
+- Extend the tutorial example with a relevance check by updating the prompt or using a different LLM
 - Check for hallucinations in the output against the retrieved context with [LettuceDetect](https://krlabs.eu/LettuceDetect/)
 - Try using the vision transformers available in Docling on your documents